c-astle35/data_reference/README.md

 					-econometrics
 					-data science
 					-etc.
-			#c Please be sure to place the book in a new genre if it doesn't fit in one that's listed below
+			#c Please be sure to place the book in a new genre if it doesn't fit in one that's listed below #c
-			#c If you feel like there needs to be a subgenre in a genre, do that to for clarification
+			#c If you feel like there needs to be a subgenre in a genre, do that to for clarification #c

 ----------------------------------------
 Books: